anansi-project/comicinfo/DOCUMENTATION.md

 ### Volume

 Volume containing the book.
 Volume is a notion that is specific to US Comics, where the same series can have multiple volumes.
-Volumes can be referenced by numer (1, 2, 3…) or by year (2018, 2020…).
+Volumes can be referenced by number (1, 2, 3…) or by year (2018, 2020…).

 ### AlternateSeries / AlternateNumber / AlternateCount